foreverallama/readmat/docs/subsystem_data_format.md

 ## Data Element 1: mxStruct_CLASS

+The first data element is of `mxSTRUCT_CLASS`.
+This is a `1 x 1` struct array which has fields set based on the variables in the MAT-file.
+For `mxOPAQUE_CLASS` objects, this will contain a field `MCOS`.
+For `java` objects, this will contain a field `java`.

-The first data element is of `mxSTRUCT_CLASS`, which has a single field called `MCOS`.
-This field contains an array of type `mxOPAQUE_CLASS`, which contains all the information we need.
+The `MCOS` field contains an array of type `mxOPAQUE_CLASS`, which contains all the information we need.
+The structure of `java` has not yet been studied.

 ### Data Subelement: mxOPAQUE_CLASS